Zhong-Lab-UCSD/BENG183_2024Fall_Applied-Genomic-Technologies/Final_Paper/scRNA_Sequence_Seurat.md

 ```bash
 NormalizeData
 ```
-Normalizes the gene expression data for each cell to make it comparable across cells
+* Normalizes the gene expression data for each cell to consider differences in sequencing depth or library size to make it comparable across cells.
+* Output: Normalized expression values which demonstrates the differences due to biological variation.

 ```bash
 FindVariableFeatures